40 Famous Abstract Paintings: Interpreting The Artist’s Reality

 Image Source: metmuseum.org

-Another painting by Jackson Pollock, this abstract painting is another one of his signature styles called “Drip Painting.”
+Another painting by Jackson Pollock, Autumn Rhythm Number 30, shows the characteristics of his signature style called “Drip Painting.”

 He used sticks, knives, and thinned paint to achieve an unorthodox outcome, which would be unique to his painting.